Navajo Sterling Silver and Turquoise Earrings by Betty Yellowhorse (SOLD)

 Native American Navajo Earrings by Betty Yellowhorse - $150

 CONDITION: Vintage, Never Worn

 An elegant pair of earrings, handmade by renowned Navajo artist Betty Yellowhorse.
-Each earring consists of a deep blue-green turquoise, oval stone cabochon in a sterling silver bezel set, with a Liberty Mercury dime dangle.
-The dimes are dated 1934 and 1936.
-The back of each earring is stamped sterling silver, and bears Yellowhorse's hallmark proving its authenticity.
+Each earring consists of a dangle made of a Liberty Mercury dime; silver flower flourish; and turquoise oval shaped stone cabochon in a sterling silver bezel set.
+The dimes are dated 1936 and 1937.

 Betty Yellowhorse is an accomplished silver smith, working in the rich Navajo tradition.
 She is known for incorporating beautiful old coins into her jewelry.
 Working with silver coins in jewelry is a practice which points to a time before the use of sheet silver and bezel wire, and so coin work taps the deepest roots of tradition in Navajo silver jewelry making.
 Betty Yellowhorse jewelry is imbued with the richness and beauty of this lineage, not only through traditional techniques and designs, but also by incorporating the long history held in such old coins.

 The Liberty Mercury dime is an interesting coin, and one popular among coin collectors.
 Due to its resemblance to the Roman god, it came to be called a "Mercury" dime, but the winged head actually symbolizes liberty, specifically "liberty of thought."
 These ten-cent pieces were produced between 1916 and 1945 by the United States Mint, and are composed of 90 percent silver and 10 percent copper.
 Designed by well-known sculptor and engraver, Adolph A. Weinman, the design was quite popular in its day, but the coin presented problems when used in vending machines, so the design was modified in 1945.